t3chguy/Roundcube-SQL-Global-Address-Books/README.md

 # RoundCube SQL Multi-Contacts
 Roundcube Plugin to create an Address Book from list of users in the SQL View.
 Currently Natively Supporting:
-+ iRedMail
++ iRedMail [Aliases Supported]
 + [anything you create a MySQL View for]

 By Default ALL Books are DISABLED.
-You will have to enable them after you enable the plugin!
+You will have to enable them in the config after you enable the plugin!

 #Installation#